Track AI Search Traffic with Rank Math Analytics + 2x Benefits.

 Submit a Video Sitemap

-A video sitemap provides search engines with metadata about your video, such as the title, description, and thumbnail, making it easier for them to discover and index your content.
+A video sitemap provides Google with metadata like your video’s title, description, and thumbnail, making it easier to discover and index your content.

 You can find the video sitemap settings by navigating to Rank Math SEO → Sitemap Settings → Video Sitemap from your WordPress dashboard.